 Generally, updates to the ANS should be completed every three years during the implementation stage of the investment.
-The program area may be able to delay an update beyond the three-year mark by consulting with the public financial management staff in Development Risk Management Section (DRM).
+The program area may be able to delay an update beyond the three-year mark by consulting with DRM.
 There must be genuine reasons for delay, delays must be consistent with the level of risk, and Posts must monitor the delay closely.
+The program area must be able to demonstrate that they are actively monitoring and managing risks identified in the ANS.